-□ 6.2.1 The organization affirms the existence of that a FOSS management program exists that meets all the requirements of this OpenChain Specification version 1.2 within the past 18 months of achieving conformance validation.
+6.2.1 The organization affirms the existence of that a FOSS management program exists that meets all the requirements of this OpenChain Specification version 1.2 within the past 18 months of achieving conformance validation.

 It is important for the organization to remains current with the specification if that organization they wants to assert program conformance over\time.
-This requirement ensures that the program's supporting processes and controls do not erode if they want to-continues to assert conformance with-the-specification-over\time.
+This requirement ensures that the program's supporting processes and controls do not erode if they conforming organization if they want to continues to assert conformance with the specification over\time.